Picking up (quarry retrieval)

 HRH The Prince Philip Duke of Edinburgh

-This code of practice aims to provide guidance to newcomers and act as a reminder to those with experience who enjoy using their own dogs as part of a team of pickers-up in the shooting field.
+This code of practice aims to provide guidance to newcomers.
+It acts as a reminder to those with experience who enjoy using their own dogs as part of a team of pickers-up in the shooting field.

-Organisers of shoots, too, must also ensure that adequate provision is made for retrieving shot game.
-Ideally one picker-up should be available for each Gun.
+Organisers of shoots must ensure that adequate provision is made for retrieving shot game.

 Traditionally, picking-up is carried out immediately after each drive.
-However when a bird is wounded it should be picked up immediately to ensure there is no suffering, provided it is safe to do so.
+However when a bird is wounded it should be picked up and humanely dispatched immediately, provided it is safe to do so.

-- Find out before the shoot how it will be organised and what your responsibilities are.
-If in doubt, ask!
+- Find out before the shoot day how it will be organised and what your responsibilities are.

 - Arrive on time and report to the shoot organiser or the head of the picking-up team.
 You should then be briefed on the order in which the drives will be shot and what is required of you and your dog(s) throughout the day.